- Information and Support

 - Contact us

-Are you interested in contributing to research that will enhance understanding of how best to support mums and babies?
+Are you interested in contributing to research that will enhance understanding of how best to support parents and babies?

-MumsAid is happy to share details of new research opportunities for recent mothers that have been approved by university ethics committees.
+MumsAid is happy to share details of new research opportunities for pregnant mums and recent parents that have been approved by university ethics committees.

 Are you a first time mum based in the UK?
 Is your baby under 10 weeks old?
 Would you be interested in sharing your experiences of stress, anxiety and social support after giving birth for a new University of Oxford study?